NorskHelsenett/HelseID.Samples/README.md

 #### <a name="ClientCredentials.Jwk"></a> Client Credentials with JWK

-The sample uses JWK as secret and is a modification of the [HelseId.Samples.ClientCredentials](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials) sample.
-See [HelseId.Samples.ClientCredentials.Jwk](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials.Jwk).
+A modification of the [HelseId.Samples.ClientCredentials](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials) sample, where JWK is used as secret.
+See [HelseId.Samples.ClientCredentials.Jwk](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials.Jwk) for more information.

 #### <a name="ClientCredentials.EnterpriseCertificate"></a> Client Credentials with Enterprise Certificate

-The sample uses Enterprise Certificate as secret and is a modification of the [HelseId.Samples.ClientCredentials](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials) sample.
+A modification of the [HelseId.Samples.ClientCredentials](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials) sample, where Enterprise Certificate is used as secret.
 See [HelseId.Samples.EnterpriseCertificate](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.EnterpriseCertificate).

+### <a name="RsaJwk"></a> Generate a JSON Web Key (JWK)

+A command line program to generate a key pair as a JSON Web Key (JWK).
+The sample creates two files where the first file contains the whole key pair (including the private key), while the second file only contains the public key.
+See [HelseId.RsaJwk](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.RsaJwk) for a more detailed explanation.

 ### <a name="RefreshToken"></a> Refresh Token